huggingface/blog/fine-tune-whisper.md

 ```
 We can see that we've got a 1-dimensional input audio array and the
 corresponding target transcription.
 We've spoken heavily about the
-importance of the sampling rate and that we need to match the
+importance of the sampling rate and the fact that we need to match the
 sampling rate of our audio to that of the Whisper model (16kHz).
 Since
 our input audio is sampled at 48kHz, we need to _downsample_ it to
 16kHz before passing it to the Whisper feature extractor.